-One great way to find out what your congregation and visitors are looking for is to distribute surveys, polling them on what they enjoy about your church, what they feel is lacking, and whatever is on their mind about their church experience in general.
+One great way to find out what your congregation and visitors are looking for is with a church membership questionnaire.
+A questionnaire allows you to poll church members on what they enjoy about your church, what they feel is lacking, and whatever is on their mind about their church experience in general.

 What church survey questions should I be asking?